MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-design-guidance.md

 Each rowgroup contains one column segment for every column in the table.
 Each column segment is compressed together and stored on physical media.

 There is metadata with each segment to allow for fast elimination of segments without reading them.
 Data type choices may have a significant impact on query performance based common filter predicates for queries on the columnstore index.
-For more information, see [Segment elimination](columnstore-indexes-query-performance.md#segment-elimination).
+For more information, see [segment elimination](columnstore-indexes-query-performance.md#segment-elimination).

 ## Related Tasks